How to make your own headboard

 Tired of shopping endlessly for a pricey headboard that doesn't mimic your chic domestic style?
 Try making your own with this simple DIY project and save time and money.

 This headboard project can easily be accomplished in one day, and costs as little as $100.

 - Drill and screws for mounting brackets

-Purchase 1/4 to 3/4 inch thick plywood.
-The dimensions depend on the style headboard you prefer.
+Purchase 1/4- to 3/4-inch-thick plywood.
+The dimensions depend on the style of headboard you prefer.
 A general rule of thumb is to extend the headboard about 3 inches on either side of the mattress and about 24 inches above the mattress, with a total suggested height of 36 inches.
-Typical king-sized beds measure 78 inches wide, while queen mattresses are 60 inches, full beds are 54 inches and twin beds are 39 inches wide.
+Typical king-size beds measure 78 inches wide, while queen mattresses are 60 inches, full beds are 54 inches and twin beds are 39 inches wide.